Spanish Ladies: Traditional recordings

 The folk song collectors Edith Fowke, Laura Boulton and Helen Creighton recorded versions from traditional singers in Canada, particularly in Nova Scotia.

-Helen Hartness Flanders recorded a man named William J Thompson of Canaan, Vermont, USA singing "Gay Spanish Ladies", which can be heard online courtesy of the Helen Hartness Flanders Collection.
+Helen Hartness Flanders recorded a man named William J. Thompson of Canaan, Vermont, US, singing "Gay Spanish Ladies", which can be heard online courtesy of the Helen Hartness Flanders Collection.

 Variants

 The song has been found in several different minor and major keys.
-Cecil Sharp considers the version in minor keys to be the original.

-Several variants exist that utilize the same melody but substitute different lyrics:

-"Brisbane Ladies" is an Australian tune about drovers instead of sailors.

-A significantly modified version called "The Ryans and the Pittmans", widely known as "We'll Rant and We'll Roar", is from Newfoundland; this version was recorded as "Rant and Roar" by Great Big Sea on their album Up.
+Cecil Sharp considered the minor key version to be the "original".
+The song has been localized to many different regions, usually with the phrase 'British sailors' in the first line of the chorus being substituted to another local identity.
+"Yankee Whalermen" is a prominent American variant, which is in a major mode and describes whalers instead of navy sailors.
+"Brisbane Ladies" is an Australian variant, about drovers instead of sailors.
+A significantly modified version called "The Ryans and the Pittmans", widely known as "We'll Rant and We'll Roar", is a traditional song from Newfoundland, Canada.

-There is an American major-key variant called "Yankee Whalermen".
-This variant is sung by the character Quint in the movie Jaws, and resets the destination from England to Boston.